 Positive reinforcement experienced in stages 1 and 2 can propel a person into stage 3.
 On a biological level, repeated exposure to a substance causes some people to develop hyper sensitisation – meaning that the individual will experience greater pleasure the next time they try the substance.
 Hypersensitisation leads to something incentive salience which means that the drug has now become a reward for the body and the body will start to want the drug at greater intensity and therefore repeatedly take the drug.
 The biological need for the drug combined with the psychological craving easily pave the way for addiction and full dependency to take over during Stage 4.

-Stage 4: Drug Addiction and Dependency
+Stage 4: Drug Addiction and Chemical Dependencies

-Addiction and dependency is the final stage of drug addiction.
+Addiction and chemical dependencies is the final stage of drug addiction.
 Characteristics of this stages include continued use of drugs regardless of the negative consequences, severed impacts to physical and mental health, poor performance at work or job loss, or engaging in criminal activity.
 Personal relationship are jeopardised or completely lost as a result of drug use.
-If the addict progresses beyond stage four and enters recovery, it usually is a result of reaching a rock bottom- arrest or detention, near death experience, loss of loved one, etc. before they choose to seek treatment.
+If the addict progresses beyond stage four and enters recovery, it usually is a result of reaching a rock bottom- arrest or detention, near death experience, loss of loved one, etc. before they choose to seek addiction treatment.

 During stage four, the addict has gotten to a point that they would have never previously imagined when they began with experimentation.
 If they are capable of identifying their problem, they are rarely willing or able to take actions towards correcting it.
 During Stage 4 peer and family support is important, but is also a serious emotional strain and sometimes even an impossibility.